Some journal entries from last fall before a show

 Weird day.

 The actual portraits, the paintings, do they matter?
 It’s much more about the writing and the painting side by side.
-Chaos to order to chaos again.
 Just work and keep going, keep an even pace.
 Think Less.
 And try to catch the thoughts that make sense and illuminate the work somehow.

 I’ll think of clothing and worldly things later.
 Now- just paint like a monk.
 Set all those things aside and be present, enjoy the work.